 Thoreau Bartmann is co-chief counsel of the SEC Division of Investment Management, where he oversees the Division’s legal guidance regarding investment companies and investment advisers.
 Bartmann joined the Commission in 2005, developing rulemaking policy in a variety of capacities, and in 2021 he took on a new position as an assistant director in the Chief Counsel’s Office, where he oversaw the Division’s work on crypto and international matters and provided guidance to advisers and funds.
 Before the SEC, Bartmann worked as an associate at the law firm Fried, Frank, Harris, Shriver, and Jacobson.
 He received his J.D. from the University of North Carolina Chapel Hill and his B.A. from the University of Alabama, Birmingham.

 Gail C. Bernstein is general counsel of the IAA.
-She joined the IAA from the law firm of WilmerHale in Washington, DC, where she had been a special counsel in the Securities Department.
+She joined the IAA in 2017 from the law firm of WilmerHale in Washington, DC, where she had been a special counsel and before that a partner in the Securities Department.
 While in private practice, Bernstein counseled clients on all aspects of financial and securities regulation.
 Bernstein earned her B.A. from the Hebrew University of Jerusalem and her law degree from Harvard Law School in 1988.
-After law school, Bernstein clerked for the Honorable Douglas P. Woodlock of the U.S. District Court for the District of Massachusetts and was an associate at the Boston law firm of Mintz Levin.
+After law school, Bernstein clerked for the Honorable Douglas P. Woodlock of the U.S. District Court for the District of Massachusetts.

 William Birdthistle is the director of the SEC Division of Investment Management, where he leads the development of policy relating to investment advisers and investment companies.
 Before joining the SEC, Birdthistle was a professor at Chicago-Kent College of Law and, prior to that, an attorney at Ropes & Gray in Boston.
 He received his J.D. from Harvard Law School, his M.A. in History from the University of Chicago, and his B.A. from Duke University.